 C is for Cromer

-Perched on a clifftop overlooking pristine sandy beaches, Cromer found fame as a traditional seaside resort in Victorian times, when the new railway line brought visitors from the smog-filled industrial cities to take the sea air.
+Perched on a clifftop overlooking pristine sandy beaches in north Norfolk, Cromer found fame as a traditional seaside resort in Victorian times, when the new railway line brought visitors from the smog-filled industrial cities to take the sea air.
 The Queen herself, of course, was just round the corner at Sandringham… you can't imagine Victoria eating an ice cream, can you?
 Less so, having a swim.
 She wouldn't have been amused.

 A legacy of those days is Cromer's magnificent pier, which now hosts the last end-of-pier show in Europe and was voted 2015 UK Pier of the Year.
 It was also featured in the denouement of the Alan Partridge film, Alpha Papa.